 In addition, to enable members and dependants to remain in their properties, the Trustee can make loans, normally secured on the properties, towards the cost of major renovations, improvements etc. These loans are normally at a low rate of interest to cover the legal costs and are repayable either when the property is sold or after the death of a survivor.

 Over the past three years the Fund has helped beneficiaries in the United Kingdom, Ireland, Czech Republic, Ghana, Nigeria, Hong Kong, Zimbabwe, Malaysia and USA.
 The Fund is able to fund these activities because of grants, subscriptions, donations and legacies, as well as the income from a portfolio of long term, high yielding, government securities and holdings which enable funds to be made available to meet anticipated short term needs.

 The investment portfolio is managed by professional fund managers.
 In addition, the Fund receives royalties on an affinity credit card scheme operated with MBNA and MasterCard.
 Details of the MasterCards, which are issued with the ACCA logo, are available from ACCA UK Members' Services Department on +44 (0)20 7059 5914.

-The Fund's administration, including legal advice, is provided, free of charge, by ACCA; members of the Board of Management also devote time to the Fund's affairs and receive no remuneration.
+The Fund's administration, including legal advice, is provided, free of charge, by ACCA; the Trustees also devote time to the Fund's affairs and receive no remuneration.
 Other than this, the Fund is not dependent on the services of volunteers or on donations in kind.

-The Fund's funds are unrestricted and are split between designated funds in the event of disaster and general funds which are used to fund grants and other assistance given by the Fund in its day to day operations.
+The Fund's funds comprise unrestricted and designated funds (a Loan Fund and a Disaster Fund).
+The unrestricted funds are used to fund grants and other assistance given by the Fund in its day to day operations.